DarrenCodebase/Streamlit-Dashboard/README.md

 ## Overview

-This project generates a synthetic retail sales dataset (`retail_sales_v2.csv`) and visualizes it through a multi-tab Streamlit dashboard, deployed from Google Colab using `ngrok`.
+This project generates a synthetic retail sales dataset (`retail_sales.csv`) and visualizes it through a multi-tab Streamlit dashboard, deployed from Google Colab using `ngrok`.

 **Live features:**
 - Sidebar filters for date range, region, product category, customer segment, sales channel, and order status